 First and foremost, you need to understand this: The more muscle you have on your body, the more metabolically active your body becomes.
 Because it has more muscle, your body will burn more calories per day—even when you're just sitting around!

 Sounds awesome, right?
 However, the only way to build more muscle is to incorporate hard resistance training (lifting weights) into your exercise regimen.
 Stressing your body by lifting weights will make your muscles realize they need to be bigger and stronger.
-It takes a lot of energy to grow and maintain muscle mass.
+It takes a lot of energy to grow and maintain lean muscle mass.

 Your body will use more calories as it grows more muscle, but you can also take into account the energy (calories) you're expending while you're working out and the energy your muscles use to repair themselves after you're done.
 When you put it all together, you can see why resistance training is number one on this list.

 Here’s an example of a full-body resistance-training workout: